kaievns/the-log/posts/lead/four-types-of-work.md

 idea was lifted--as most of the book--from another book called "The Goal" by Eliyahu Goldratt.

-The point they're trying to make is quite simple.
-Generally speaking there are four types of work in any organisation:
+The point they were trying to make is quite simple.
+Generally speaking, there are four types of work in any organisation:

 - Business projects
 - Internal projects